How to Install Carpet

 Step 2 - Lay the Underpad

 Put the underpad down in strips that overlap the tackless strips.
 Butt the strips against each other—don't overlap them—then staple the underlay down along the inside edge of the tackless strip.
 Trim the excess underlay along the inside of the tackless strip and use duct tape to seal the seams.

 Step 3 - Climatize the New Carpet

 A wall-to-wall carpet will shrink and expand with changes in temperature and air pressure.
-If you bring a carpet in from outside and install it right away, as the carpet adjusts to the conditions inside your home it may stretch and shrink away from the tackless strips, or may expand toward the walls and wrinkle and buckle in the middle.
+If you bring a carpet in from outside and install it right away, as the carpet adjusts to the conditions inside your home, it may stretch and shrink away from the tackless strips, or may expand toward the walls and wrinkle and buckle in the middle.

 Step 4 - Measure and Cut the Carpet

 To cut your first section, measure the room at its longest point and add six inches to that measurement.
 Mark the back of your carpet on both edges with that measurement and join the two marks with a chalk line.
 Fold the carpet over on itself, and using a straight edge and a sharp utility knife, cut through the backside of your carpet.

 Step 5 - Set the Seams

-Before you cut, be sure the carpet pile is running the same way in both pieces, and that the carpet piece is large enough to overlap the wall by four to six inches, as well as overlapping the first piece of carpet by four to six inches.
+Before you cut, be sure the carpet pile is running the same way in both pieces, and that the carpet piece is large enough to overlap the wall by 4-6 inches, as well as overlapping the first piece of carpet by four to six inches.

 Where the carpet pieces will join, overlap the two pieces, and then using a utility knife or a rented seam cutter, cut through both pieces of carpet, ensuring the edges will match exactly.
 After cutting the carpet, center a piece of seaming tape on the floor underneath where they join, adhesive side up.